-We won't delve in to the various issues revolving around Apple's Maps supplied with iOS 6, but it's safe to say a number of people wish Apple had kept the Google Maps app instead.
-Luckily Google have released a dedicated Maps app, which just goes to prove that even a relatively simple sounding map tool can be so much more, as it packs navigation, traffic information, 3D views and Street View into one essential tool.
+We won't delve into the various issues revolving around Apple's Maps supplied with iOS 6, but it's safe to say a number of people wish Apple had kept the Google Maps app instead.
+Luckily Google has released a dedicated Maps app, which just goes to prove that even a relatively simple sounding map tool can be so much more, as it packs navigation, traffic information, 3D views and Street View into one essential tool.

 Many mobile users will use maps to determine where they currently are and how to get from A to B. even if you don’t have a GPS enabled device, Google Maps can use nearby wifi access points to work out where you are and then provide you with turn by turn navigation to the destination of your choice.
 With the option to search for places and businesses, you can easily track down restaurants, landmarks and more, and discover how to get there.

-Three dimensional maps provide a great way to get our bearing and find out what’s nearby while the ever-useful Street View options makes it easier than ever to work out where you are and recognise where you need to be heading.
+Three-dimensional maps provide a great way to get our bearing and find out what’s nearby while the ever-useful Street View options make it easier than ever to work out where you are and recognise where you need to be heading.
 Offline caching means that mapping is available even when you don’t have an internet connection.

 Available free of charge and providing reliable maps and navigation, there is simply no reason not to install this handy app.